robboyett/Becoming-an-AI-designer/README.md

 - Provide Feedback: Offer constructive feedback on existing content or suggest new areas to cover.
 - Volunteer for Peer Review: Help review submissions for accuracy and clarity.
 - Spread the Word: Share this project with others who might benefit from it.
-- For detailed instructions on contributing, please see the CONTRIBUTING.md file.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
 TLDR you can clone, copy, edit and distribute as you see fit.